 This submersible water pump, which has a 1/4 horsepower motor, is the right pump for basements that experience occasional light to moderate flooding.
 It can dispense up to 1,800 gallons per hour from a distance of ten feet with this pump.
 Using the suction screen, it can handle small particles as tiny as 1/8-inch across.

-The body of the water pump is made of thermoplastic, making it corrosion resistant.
-The water pump is also available in stainless steel build.
+The body of the pump is made of thermoplastic, making it corrosion resistant.
+It is also available in stainless steel build.
 An adapter makes it simple to connect a 1-1/4-inch discharge hose or a regular garden hose and a float switch when the unit is on and off automatically.

 - Lightweight and tough thermoplastic construction (also available in stainless steel)